Kings Norton Girls' School

 Northfield, a suburb of the city of Birmingham, England.

 Curriculum

 The school operates both a lower school and 6th form provision.
-The 6th form provison went co-ed in 2014 to allow boys to attend Kings Norton Girls' School at A level.
+The 6th form operates separately as a co-ed and allows boys to attend Kings Norton Girls' School at A level.

 Pupils follow a broad curriculum that includes National Curriculum core subjects, GCSE and A-Level.
 The school offers courses in: